Time to Reset for Kookaburras Under Coach Mark Hager After Disappointing Olympic Campaign!

 The sixth-place finish at the 2024 Paris Olympics was their worst performance since the 1960 Rome Olympics and the 2016 Rio Olympics where they had also finished sixth.
 It is only in five Olympics that Australia have failed to reach the semifinals – they had also finished 5th on their Olympic debut in 1956 at Melbourne as well as settling for a fifth-place finish at the 1972 Munich Olympics.

-The Kookaburras are also going through a bit of transition – experienced goalkeeper Andrew Charter and Paris Olympics captain and midfielder Aran Zalewski have announced their retirements – the likes of world’s third-most capped player Eddie Ockenden, Thomas Wickham, and Jacob Whetton are well into their thirties.
+The Kookaburras are also going through a bit of transition – experienced goalkeeper Andrew Charter, defender Matt Dawson, and Paris Olympics captain and midfielder Aran Zalewski have announced their retirements – the likes of world’s third-most capped player Eddie Ockenden, Thomas Wickham, and Jacob Whetton are well into their thirties.
 However, the team still have a decent talent pool in the likes of Nathan Ephraums, Blake Govers, Jeremy Hayward, Lachlan Sharp, Matthew Dawson among others.

 Read Soorma Hockey Club Under Chief Coach Jude Menezes Hope to Craft HIL Success Story